pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Do not follow where the path may lead.
 Go instead where there is no path, and leave a trail."
 --Ralph Waldo Emerson

+"God will not have his work made manifest by cowards."
+--Emerson

 "He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has."
 --Epictetus